-While oral antihistamines can help with typical allergy symptoms such as runny noses and sneezing, such medications can actually make ocular symptoms worse by drying the eyes.
+While antihistamines can help with typical allergy symptoms such as runny noses and sneezing, such medications can actually make ocular symptoms worse.
 Therefore, how can those who suffer from seasonal eye allergies get relief?
-According to 2018 WOA President and Wausau area optometrist Dr. Chris Marquardt, "To effectively treat and relieve the symptoms caused by eye allergies, patients should see their eye doctor.
+According to 2022 WOA President and Madison area optometrist Dr. Tessa Sokol, "To effectively treat and relieve the symptoms caused by eye allergies, patients should see their eye doctor.
 In most cases, we can soothe allergy-related conjunctivitis with prescriptions or over-the-counter eye drops, depending on the patient and his or her medical history."

 Although seasonal eye allergies can affect anyone, spring can be particularly hard on contact lens wearers.
 Extended wear time is a main reason why contact lens wearers face more prevalent symptoms during this season.
 In fact, over half of all contact lens wearers frequently wear disposable contact lenses for longer than the suggested duration, as reported in the American Eye-Q® survey.
-Dr. Marquardt recommends that contact lens wearers consider the following, in order to make the spring season more comfortable:
+Dr. Sokol recommends that contact lens wearers consider the following, in order to make the spring season more comfortable: